Tutor

 Job Description & Requirements:

-Assist lead teachers with daily activities for Grades K-5 (art, sports, drama, STEM, etc.).
-Help kids with homework, conflict resolution, social skills, etc. Play games, read stories.
-Must have Federal Work Study Award for the 2024-2025 Academic Year (Fall / Spring semesters).
+Assist lead teachers with daily activities for Grades K-5 (art, sports, drama, STEM, etc.) Help students with homework, social skills, conflict resolution, etc. Play games, read stories and have fun with our awesome kids!
+Must have Federal Work Study Award for the 2025-2026 academic year employment period.

 Skills & Competencies:

-Students will develop skills in critical thinking, leadership, career and self-development, equity and inclusion, and communication.
+Students will develop skills in communication, leadership, professionalism, service to others, and career and self development.

 Hours Per Week: 15